jnpco98/ukiyonovels/README.md

 [x] Pageinfo fix

-[ ] Annotation Validation require first or last && before is not used with after
+[x] Require first or last && before is not used with after

 [x] Cursor decoded guard